marcw/libpoller/README.md

 - `SYSLOG_ADDRESS` (optional): Address of your syslog daemon.
 Defaults to nothing.
 - `SYSLOG_PREFIX` (optional): This will be added to your log.
 Defaults to "poller".

+Yes, you can send checks results to [loggly](http://www.loggly.com/) by using the syslog backend.

 ## What is buggy or likely to be changed/added in future release?

-- Metrics might not be stored in a rightful way.
+- Metrics names for statsd/librato backends might not be named correctly.
 Feel free to provide feedback.
 - I'm currently not sure if I'll keep using json as a configuration format as [s-expr](http://en.wikipedia.org/wiki/S-expression) are a much better thing (and they supports COMMENTS)
-- Per-check configuration for each backend (i.e: the statsd metric name)
+- Per-check configuration for each backend ? (i.e: the statsd metric name)
 - Poller will need to supports live-updating of the checks list
 - Maintenance mode support.
-- Customization of the user agent.

 ## License